kannans89/graphql-learning/9.Resolver/resolver.md

 Here greeting , students ,studentById are the resolvers that handle the query .students resolver function returns a list of students from the data access layer.To access resolver functions outside the module Query object has to be exported using module.exports

 ## Step 4: Run the application

-Create a server.js file.Refer step 8 in the Environment Setup Chapter.
+- Create a server.js file.Refer step 8 in the Environment Setup Chapter.

-Execute the command `npm start` in the terminal.
-The server will be up and running on 9000 port.
-Here , we will use GraphiQL as a client to test the application.
+- Execute the command `npm start` in the terminal.The server will be up and running on 9000 port.Here , we will use GraphiQL as a client to test the application.

-Open browser and type the url http://localhost:9000/graphiql.
+Open browser and type the url `http://localhost:9000/graphiql`.
 Type the following query in the editor.

 ```javascript